numz/StableDiffusionPygameInpaintIsometricMap/README.md

 ## Commands

 1. Press "Escape" : access the menu
-2. Draw a Shape : maintain left shift key + left click to draw your shape (minimum 3 points for see shape)
+2. Draw a Shape for inpainting : maintain left shift key + left click to draw your shape (minimum 3 points for see shape)
+3. Draw a Shape for animation : maintain left ctrl key + left click to draw your shape (minimum 3 points for see shape)
-3. Enter : validate your prompt
+4. Enter : validate your prompt
-4. arrow keys : move on the map
+5. arrow keys : move on the map
+6. "+" key : speed up time
+7. "-" key : slow down time

+## To do
+- [ ] Add key control for stable diffusion parameters
+- [ ] Create Tile editor

 ## Contributions